American Psycho (film): Home media

-Reception
+Reception and legacy

-American Psycho debuted at the Sundance Film Festival, where it polarized audiences and critics; some praised the film for its writing and performance from Christian Bale, and others with criticism for its violent nature.
+American Psycho debuted at the Sundance Film Festival, where it polarized audiences and critics; some praised the film for its writing and performance from Christian Bale, while others criticized its violent nature.
 Upon its theatrical release, the film received positive reviews in crucial publications, including The New York Times which called it a "mean and lean horror comedy classic".
+Metacritic, which uses a weighted average, assigned the a score of 64 out of 100, based on 35 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

 Roger Ebert gave the film three out of four stars, praising the female perspective brought by Harron and Turner because they depict Bateman not as a psychologically disturbed aberration, but as a certain type of selfish, ego-driven male behavior taken to an extreme.
 Ebert also described Bale as being "heroic in the way he allows the character to leap joyfully into despicability; there is no instinct for self-preservation here, and that is one mark of a good actor".
 In his review for the Los Angeles Times, Kenneth Turan wrote: "The difficult truth is that the more viewers can model themselves after protagonist Bateman, the more they can distance themselves from the human reality of the slick violence that fills the screen and take it all as some kind of a cool joke, the more they are likely to enjoy this stillborn, pointless piece of work".
 Newsweek magazine's David Ansen wrote: "But after an hour of dissecting the '80s culture of materialism, narcissism and greed, the movie begins to repeat itself.
 It becomes more grisly and surreal, but not more interesting".
 In his review for The Village Voice, J. Hoberman wrote: "If anything, Bale is too knowing.
 He eagerly works within the constraints of the quotation marks Harron puts around his performance".